 And this is just a short list.
-For a full list of symptoms by pregnancy week go to Start4Life pregnancy where ALL the possible symptoms are included – spoiler alert, it’s A LOT.
+For a full list of symptoms by pregnancy week go to Start4Life pregnancy.
+ALL the possible symptoms are included – spoiler alert, it’s A LOT.
 And guess what?
 We do this for 9 months!

 So why am I mentioning this?
 In all honesty, it’s for sympathy.
 Like I said above, growing another human is hard work.
 So, what can I do to help, I hear you ask?
 Well, I’m glad you asked!
 Here are some ideas for how to be a supportive husband during pregnancy.

-I’m sure you’ve experienced it where one minute your partner will be fine, the next minute she’s biting your head off because you said yes in a funny way, then the next thing she’s bawling her eyes out because Big Ben has just been silenced for 4 years and now it will only ring on special occasions and London just won’t be the same….just me?
+I’m sure you’ve experienced it where one minute your partner will be fine.
+The next minute, she’s biting your head off because you said yes in a funny way.
+Then, the next thing, she’s bawling her eyes out because Big Ben has just been silenced for 4 years and now it will only ring on special occasions.
+London just won’t be the same….just me?
 Moving on.

 Offer Foot/Back/Leg Rubs

 For a while, our lives will revolve around food.
-Either not eating it because of morning sickeness, or we cant eat enough!
-Whenever you pop to the shop make sure you pick up the latest craving.
-I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard or fridge and it’s all gone!
-Pick yourself up a little treat too – but just be prepared to share it!!
+Either not eating it because of morning sickness, or we can’t eat enough!
+Whenever you pop to the shop, make sure you pick up the latest craving.
+I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard or fridge, and it’s all gone!
+Pick yourself up a little treat, too but be prepared to share it!!

 Have A Bit Of Sympathy

 Could you imagine going to work after being sick, having a headache and being so tired you don’t have the energy to brush your teeth?
-That’s that the reality for some woman when they are pregnant but they’re just expected to carry on with their day like nothing is wrong.
+That’s the reality for some women when they are pregnant, but they’re just expected to carry on with their day like nothing is wrong.
 Offer some emotional support during pregnancy; your wife will be so grateful.

 Make Sure That You Pack Your Hospital Bag

-When I was pregnant with Little J I made sure that both our bags were packed and ready to go.
+When I was pregnant with Little J, I made sure that both our bags were packed and ready to go.
 Guess who didn’t?
-Even though I had asked Darren to pack his bag numerous times for some reason he didn’t.
+Even though I had asked Darren to pack his bag numerous times, for some reason, he didn’t.
 We ended being in the hospital for about 4 days.
-Seriously, please just pack your bag ready before the baby arrives!
+Seriously, please pack your bag ready before the baby arrives!

 Help Around The House*

-I am extremely lucky as me and Darren share the housework so this wasn’t so much of an issue for us.
-If your partner is normally the one to do all this consider helping out.
+I am fortunate as me and Darren share the housework, so this wasn’t so much of an issue for us.
+If your partner is normally the one to do all this, consider helping out.
 Run the hoover round, bring some washing downstairs, do the washing up.
 Do you really want your pregnant partner lugging the hoover upstairs?

 Take An Interest

-You’re both in this together, so try not to just let your partner get on with everything pregnancy-related on her own.
+You’re both in this together, so try not just to let your partner get on with everything pregnancy-related on her own.
 Pick out the pushchair together, choose some names you like, help organise the nursery, make sure she has a baby shower.

 An easy way to show that you are interested in the pregnancy is by downloading an app that tells you what to expect week by week.
 An App that Darren and I loved was Baby+.
 It’s free up to week 14, then after that, you’ll have to pay, but it’s only a couple of pounds, and it tells you everything you need to know about pregnancy that week.

 Go To The Antenatal Classes

-This one is really important.
+This one is crucial.
 If you only do one thing on this list, make sure it’s this.
-The NHS offers Antenatal classes at around 30-32 weeks and they really are very helpful and informative.
-They’ll tell you all about how to look after your baby, what to expect in labour, you’ll talk about making your birthing plan and so much more.
+The NHS offers Antenatal classes at around 30-32 weeks, and they really are beneficial and informative.
+They’ll tell you all about how to look after your baby, what to expect in labour, you’ll talk about making your birthing plan, and so much more.